 There are some claims that menstrual cups are safer than tampons but that is not necessarily the case.
 There are still risks, and one study claimed that the risk of bacteria-growth could be greater with cups.
 I’ve included the article in the interests of full disclosure, as it’s important to make your decision based on all the facts.

-Testing is ongoing and unfortunately there is no perfectly safe method of absorbing blood from inside your vagina.
-Experts are currently recommending using your cup for no longer than six hours, don’t wear it overnight, sterilise between uses and use alternate between two different cups.
+Testing is ongoing and unfortunately, there is no perfectly safe method of absorbing blood from inside your vagina.
+Experts are currently recommending using your cup for no longer than six hours.
+Rules are don’t wear it overnight, sterilise between uses and alternate between two different cups.

-I find the Mooncup a bit hard, as the plastic is too thick and it’s hard to bend it when inserting for me.
-I recommend both the Diva cup which has thin plastic and is easy to use or the TOTM cup below.
+I find the Mooncup a bit hard, as the plastic is too thick and it’s hard to bend it when inserting it.
+I recommend both the Diva cup which has thin plastic and is easy to use, or the TOTM cup below.

 If menstrual cups aren’t your thing, then never fear, because tampons have gone eco too, and there are several brands to choose from.
 If you have a local organic supermarket then they usually stock them.

 It’s important to note that organic tampons aren’t safer than regular tampons, they’re just better for the environment, vegan and cruelty-free.
-They also come without plastic packaging that is harmful to the environmental and regular tampons have not been proven to be ‘toxic’ as some sources claim.
+They also come without plastic packaging that is harmful to the environment.
+Regular tampons have not been proven to be ‘toxic’ as some sources claim.

-Using tampons and cups can cause Toxic Shock Syndrome so be aware of the signs, don’t leave a tampon in for more than 8 hours and use an absorbency suitable to your flow.
+Using tampons and cups can cause Toxic Shock Syndrome so be aware of the signs.
+Rules are don’t leave a tampon in for more than 8 hours and use an absorbency suitable to your flow.

-One way you can help the environment is simply by switching to non-applicator tampons as applicators aren’t really necessary when you have fingers.
+One way you can help the environment is simply by switching to non-applicator tampons as applicators always necessary when you have fingers.
 Someone has developed a reusable applicator but I’m not convinced that will catch on.